 The Theegan tribe Grimyat began on the world Osâchar.
-When some members of the tribe delved into the ancient crypt of Gurapulax, resting place of possibly the most powerful Durkoth necromancer ever, they became cursed with shadow-stuff, becoming shades in a matter of days.
-They unknowingly spread this curse through-out the tribe, and within a week everyone was infected and turning into shades.
+When some members of the tribe delved into the ancient crypt of Gurapulax, resting place of possibly the most powerful Durkoth necromancer ever, they became cursed with shadow-stuff, becoming Shades in a matter of days.
+They unknowingly spread this curse through-out the tribe, within a week infecting everyone, all becoming Shades.
 The strangest part of the curse was that they were still able to produce off-spring, which are born as shades.

 You ever see two hundred warriors shadow step at once?
 The Grimyat did it at the Battle of Hound Wash.
 An entire unit of Theegan berserkers stepped into the nether, reappearing behind the heavy bone troops of the skeletal warrior Ingu'palos and into his ranks of ju-ju archers.
 They tore the archers apart before the front-line realized what was happening.
-The battle was won because of this maneuver.
+The bold maneuver won the day.